holoviz/param/doc/upgrade_guide.md

 # Param 2.0: 5.0    :)
 ```

-These are just two of the most common cases that can affect your code, but there are more obviously.
-And as you can sense, these changes are subtle enough to have introduced changes in your code without you noticing, i.e. your `Parameter` attributes (like `default`, but other attributes are affected too) can now have different values in subclasses, without you getting any warning or your code raising any error.
-On its own this change was worth the major bump to Param 2.0!
+These are just two of the most common cases where inheritance changes can affect your code, but there are many other cases, affecting any attribute where `None` is a legal value.
+The new behavior should be much more predictable and intuitive, avoiding subtle cases where your code would previously have behaved inappropriately without necessarily having any obvious error.
+Fixing this was already enough to be worth the major bump to Param 2.0!

-Because we've worked a lot on making sure that Parameter attributes are properly inherited, we've realized that you can now more easily end up with a Parameter whose state, i.e. the combination of all of its attribute values, is invalid.
-Therefore, at the end of the class inheritance mechanism, we added a validation of the *default* value and decided for now to only emit a warning when it fails, not to break your code on imports!
-You should definitely take care of these warnings, they indicate a Parameter is in an invalid state:
+Because of all our work on making sure that Parameter attributes are properly inherited, we've realized that you can now more easily end up with a Parameter whose state, i.e. the combination of all of its attribute values, is invalid according to the Parameter declarations.
+Therefore, once class inheritance has completed as your classes get defined, we have added validation that the Parameter's *default* value is an allowed value.
+For now Param 2.0 is only emitting a warning when it fails, to avoid breaking your code on imports!
+If you do see these warnings, you should address them immediately by adding a legal default value or by relaxing one of the declared constraints on the value, because the warnings indicate a Parameter is in an invalid state:

 ```python
 class A(param.Parameterized):